-The town is all about fishing (you'll immediately notice many fishing boats in a small harbor, Mandrač), food (you'll find here some of the best seafood restaurants in all Istria), and events (Novigrad hosts monthly gastronomic evenings from April to October).
+The town is all about fishing (you'll immediately notice many fishing boats in a small harbor, Mandrač), food (you'll find here some of the best seafood restaurants in all Istria), and camping (two big campsites in such a small town).

 Things to do in Novigrad

 Explore Novigrad old town

 Enjoy a drink at Vitriol

 Visit a maritime museum

 Visit Lapidarium Museum

-Contacts: Veliki trg 8a, Novigrad | t: +385 52 726 582 | Website;
+Contacts: Veliki trg 8a, Novigrad | t: +385 52 726 582 | Website

 Tickets: 10 Kn adults (14 years and older)

 Restaurant Cok is another seafood temple in Novigrad with over 20 years of tradition.
-This family-run restaurant serves fresh catch of the day, and the dishes here are simple, traditional and delicious.
-We've written a full review on Cok restaurant.
+This family-run restaurant serves fresh catch of the day, and the dishes here are simple, traditional, and delicious.
+We've written a full review of the Cok restaurant.

 Another popular cycling trail starts in Novigrad, pass along river Mirna, all the way to Motovun forests.
-From here you can make a turn and come back to Novigrad through village of Nova Vas, or you can climb up to the village of Zavrsje, through Groznjan and continue toward Buje and back to Novigrad.
+From here you can make a turn and come back to Novigrad through the village of Nova Vas, or you can climb up to the village of Zavrsje, through Groznjan, and continue toward Buje and back to Novigrad.
 This trail is 60 km long.

 Take a boat trip

-Within only few nautical miles off the coast of Novigrad, you'll find several interesting diving sites.
+Within only a few nautical miles off the coast of Novigrad, you'll find several interesting diving sites.
 The shipwreck Coriolanus is the most popular diving site in the vicinity of Novigrad.
-This minesweeper belonged to British Royal Navy.
-It sunk during the WWII after hitting the mine.
+This minesweeper belonged to the British Royal Navy.
+It sunk during WWII after hitting the mine.